dealnews/db/README.md

 ## Data Mapper Pattern

 This library includes an abstract mapper class for creating [data mapper](https://en.wikipedia.org/wiki/Data_mapper_pattern) classes.
 The data mapper pattern separates the object from how it is stored.
-A a [value object](https://en.wikipedia.org/wiki/Value_object) is created and a data mapper that is responsible for CRUD operations to and from a datastore.
+A [value object](https://en.wikipedia.org/wiki/Value_object) is created and a data mapper that is responsible for CRUD operations to and from a datastore.

 ```php